ualbertalib/jupiter/docs/jupiter_phase_2.md

 directly represent a node having more than one path (ie, an item being in more than one collection), whereas some workarounds would be necessary in the closure_tree implementation (you could create an intermediate "proxy" model such that every instance of the proxy had a single parent but an item can be pointed at by more than one proxy.
 There are inefficiencies implied in loading or modifying this, though.
 My off-the-cough suggestion is that pg_ltree is probably all you'll need).

+Rochkind, on this same subject, wrote:

+> We will plan from the start to prioritize efficient rdbms querying over ontological purity.
+Dealing with avoiding n+1 (or worse) when doing expected things like displaying a list of objects/works with thumbnails, or displaying all a work’s members with thumbnails.
+In some cases we may resort to recursive CTEs; some solution will be built into the tool, this isn’t something to make developer-users figure out for themselves each implementation.

+I heartily co-sign the idea of abandoning any and all thoughts of "ontological purity" when it comes to designing the DAMS web applications' database models.
+Remember, the idea here is to let the web apps handle things in a webapp-y way and _transform_ this data via separate translator projects for things like triplestore ingestion, serving OAI feeds, etc. The transformations can output data as pure and normalized as metadata or OAI consumers want -- don't cripple the web application's performance to "pre-design" that purity before you need to.
+Again, this is very much the approach taken in industry -- store data in a way that makes sense to keep the user-facing web applications fast and functional and _transform_ that data on the way in to completely separate data stores for other teams (a triplestore for Metadata team here is no different in overall purpose than a hadoop cluster for a machine learning team at an internet company).

+All that said, stay away from recursive CTEs to resolve membership queries.
+We know the path approach works -- if no sufficient tree representation is working in postgresql, I'd keep doing it the way we're doing it right now via solr rather than resort to expensive recursive SQL query approaches.

 Exporting linked data formats